nmakel/i3-gnome/README.md

 # i3-gnome

-A collection of gnome-session and xsession files required to make the i3 tiling window manager alongside GNOME Flashback.
-The upshot of which is that you can use i3 within a GNOME 3 session, and make use of all the utility functions gnome-flashback provides.
+A collection of gnome-session and xsession files required to make the i3 tiling window manager work with GNOME Flashback.
+The upshot of which is that you can use i3 within a GNOME 3 session (via GDM), and make use of all the utility functions gnome-flashback provides.

 These files are updated to work with the most recent Ubuntu release.